Festus Ezeli

-Ifeanyi Festus Ezeli-Ndulue (born October 21, 1989) is a Nigerian-American professional basketball player.
-He previously played five seasons in the National Basketball Association (NBA).
-He played college basketball for Vanderbilt before being selected with the 30th overall pick in the 2012 NBA draft by the Golden State Warriors.
-Ezeli won an NBA Championship with the Warriors in 2015.
-He last appeared in the 2016 NBA Finals, and did not play basketball since his knee surgery in the 2017 season until coming back in 2021.
+Ifeanyi Festus Ezeli-Ndulue (born October 21, 1989) is a Nigerian-American former professional basketball player who played five seasons in the National Basketball Association (NBA).
+He played college basketball for the Vanderbilt Commodores before being selected with the 30th overall pick in the 2012 NBA draft by the Golden State Warriors, where he won an NBA Championship in 2015.
+Ezeli last appeared in the 2016 NBA Finals and did not play basketball due to knee surgery in the 2017 season, then coming back in 2021.

 Early life

 Life in Nigeria

 One of five children, Ezeli remembered in a 2011 interview with Andy Katz of ESPN.com, "My parents told me I was an unusual child.
 My first name is Ifeanyi, and that means 'nothing is impossible with God'.
 That sets the tone for my journey while I'm alive."
-He concentrated on academics, graduating from high school while still age 14, and aspiring to become a physician.
-To further his career goals, his parents sent him to live with his uncle, a pediatrician, in Yuba City, California in 2004.
+Ezeli concentrated on academics, graduating from high school when he was only 14, and aspiring to become a physician.
+To further his career goals, Ezeli's parents sent him to live with his uncle, a pediatrician, in Yuba City, California in 2004.